 The shrinking cost of displays and digital signage software has made digital signage on school campuses a feasible solution for any school on any budget.
 To be successful with your digital signage, however, you need more than just an affordable solution: you need a plan to execute your solution.
 Rise Vision has worked with thousands of schools, and become one of the top free digital signage for schools solutions; we’ve compiled a list of best practices to help make sure you are getting the most out of your digital signage for education CMS solution.

-The first thing you should consider as you create your digital signage is the size of the text.
+The first thing you should consider as you create your digital signs is the size of the text.
 Obviously, the 12pt font we typically use on a computer will not go well with a display that’s several times larger than our computers; so what font size is appropriate for digital signage?
 It depends.

 The image below gives you an idea of where to start.
 A 150 inch TV screen, for example, will want to use a 400 size font; a 7 inch TV screen would be significantly less.